Byron loves B.Y.O is a campaign to reduce single-use takeaway across the shire.

 - not contaminated - well done!

-- minor contamination - we will put a tag on your bin to let you know which items are incorrect and a Recycle Right education pack in your mailbox
+- minor contamination - we will put a tag on your bin to let you know which items are incorrect and an education pack in your mailbox

 - grossly contaminated - we will put a tag on your bin and it won't be emptied.
 You will need to phone our Resource Recovery Hotline on 1300 652 625 within 24 hours to discuss and arrange a re-collection.